matrix-org/matrix.org/content/foundation/governing-board/bylaws/02-bylaws.md

 ### Committee Chair and Vice Chair Expectations

-Committee chairs are facilitators, their job is to enable the Committee to keep moving, create/retire Working Groups, and recommend reports to the Board and the Foundation.
+Committee chairs are facilitators, their job is to enable the Committee to keep moving, work with Sponsors on Working Groups, and recommend reports to the Board and the Foundation.
 Chairs are expected to:
 - be responsive to the Committee's members and to the broader Governing Board.
 - lead their committee in a fair, transparent, and accountable manner.
 - report up to the Board Chair on a regular basis to keep the Board informed of